 Viewing archives for Honorary Fellows

 Claire Taylor studied Mathematics at Queen’s in the mid-90s under the watchful eyes of Professors Neumann and Edwards, rushing between lectures, tutorials, and various sporting and musical commitments for University and College.
-She made her debut for England Women’s Cricket team shortly after graduating and represented her country over 150 times across a 14-year period.
+She made her debut for the England Women’s Cricket team shortly after graduating and represented her country over 150 times across a 14-year period.

 In her working life, she is a management consultant, working within the UK Higher Education sector for a not-for-profit organisation owned and run by UK universities.